jowitawalczuk/barcode-generator/README.md

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains folders by default, where:

 - `src`: the folder to maintain sources
+- `test`: the folder to maintain tests
 - `lib`: the folder to maintain dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.